Fattr/fattr/README.md

 start mongoDB in a seperate terminal window or tab `mongod`
 in mongo use the command `use app` to change to the correct db
 **Fittr does not include the required file that holds your Fitbit app data, to include, just make a
-new file named `auth.js` in the [config folder](https://github.com/Hendrixer/Fittr/tree/master/config) You must now paste the following code in and then fill in your Fitbit app secrets**
+new file named `auth.coffee` in the [config folder](https://github.com/Fittr/fittr/blob/master/app/coffee/config) You must now paste the following code in and then fill in your Fitbit app secrets**
 ```coffeescript
 module.exports =
   fitbit: